thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 [/]
 ```

-Note that the *textual syntax requires full element balance (no unclosed tags) and quoted
+Note that the *textual syntax requires full element balance (no unclosed tags)
-attributes*.
-So to say, it's more XML-style than HTML-style.
+and quoted attributes* -- it's more XML-style than HTML-style.

-Let's have a look at a more complete example of a `TEXT` template, a *plain text* email template:
+Let's have a look at a more complete example of a `TEXT` template, a *plain text*
+email template:

 ```
 Dear [(${customer.name})],